- Happy Shy People

 10 Qualities of a Quiet Person

 Let’s bust a myth: Quietness doesn’t mean being boring.
-On the contrary, quiet people often possess an array of traits that make them both fascinating and admirable.
+On the contrary, people with a quite personality often possess an array of traits that make them both fascinating and admirable.
 Some of these traits run so deep that they may not be immediately noticeable.
 Yet, people with a quiet person personality often bring deep thinking, empathy, and calm energy into any space they enter.

 Many people wonder about the quiet personality meaning.
 It generally refers to individuals who are introverted, reserved, and prefer deep conversations over small talk.